ocholan/ocholan/README.md

 ## Hi there 👋
+I'm Ocho

+I program in my freetime.

+I'm currently actively learning/interested in C#.

+Some languages I have tinkered in: Luau, Java, Python, Html, Cs, Sql,and C#

+Facts about me:
+- I have a dog named Isabella
+- Eggnog is the best
+- Cheesecake is better than normal cake (fight me)

 <!--
 **ocholan/ocholan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.